 By acting enzymatically to directly influence function within the cell

 By being linked to regulatory proteins that control other chemical and enzymatic processes within the cell

 Surface Receptors Linked Directly to Ion Channels

 Membrane receptors may be involved directly in the cellular response to the drug by acting as an ion pore, which changes the membrane permeability.3 Perhaps the most well-known example is the acetylcholine receptor located on the postsynaptic membrane of the neuromuscular junction2,4 (Fig. 4-1).
-When bound by acetylcholine molecules, the receptor activates and opens a pore through the cell membrane, thereby increasing the permeability of the muscle cell to sodium.5,6 This action results in depolarization and excitation of the cell because of ...
+When bound by acetylcholine molecules, the receptor activates and opens a pore through the cell membrane, thereby increasing the permeability of the muscle cell to sodium.5,6 This action results in depolarization and excitation of the ...